Do you wish to understand how to choose a GRP pipe production line, immediately obtain maximum profit, and minimize the risks?

-If a supplier offers you a CFW 300-2600 line, equipped for an AWWA range of 600-2000, it means that the production line could produce all the pipes with a diameter range which falls within this diameter interval of 300mm to 2600mm, whilst the fit out equipment which will actually be supplied for production and testing will only cover the following diameters (in mm):
+If a supplier offers you a CFW 300-2600 line, equipped for an AWWA range of 600-2000, it means that the production line could produce all the pipes with a diameter range that falls within this diameter interval of 300 mm to 2600 mm.
+The fit-out equipment which will actually be supplied for production and testing will only cover the following diameters (in mm):

 600 – 700 – 800 – 900 – 1000 -1200 -1400- 1600 – 1800 – 2000

-Understanding this concept is very important because the diameter range capacity that this line should have is determined by the future prospects and demands from your particular market segment, whilst the fit out range depends on the current market demand and situation.
+Understanding this concept is very important because the diameter range capacity that this line should have is determined by the future prospects and demands from your particular market segment.
+The fit-out range depends on the current market demand and situation.

-Once the capacity range and current demand fit outs have been chosen, the third task is that of carefully evaluating the know-how which has been included in the contract (if any), the pipe designs and recipes, pressure and stiffness ratings relative to each diameter, the basic certifications which will allow you to immediately start with industrial production of sellable pipe, as well as the necessary equipment to optimise your production plant and logistics related thereto.
+Once the capacity range and current demand fit-outs have been chosen, the third task is that of carefully evaluating the know-how which has been included in the contract (if any), the pipe designs and recipes, pressure and stiffness ratings relative to each diameter, the basic certifications which will allow you to immediately start with the industrial production of sellable pipe, as well as the necessary equipment to optimize your production plant and logistics related thereto.

-This task is particularly intricate and critical, so it is extremely important to have as much information as possible, before purchasing anything related to the FW technology, because any mistake in this phase will put the complete investment in a high risk of failure.
-Easily you could get in a situation where you invested on a complete plant but you cannot get the contracts due to the pressure range, or because you must increase your prices to cover the scrap costs or Plant inefficiency.
+This task is particularly intricate and critical, so it is extremely important to have as much information as possible, before purchasing anything related to the FW technology, because any mistake in this phase will put the complete investment at a high risk of failure.
+You could easily get in a situation where you invested in a complete plant but you cannot get the contracts due to the pressure range, or because you must increase your prices to cover the scrap costs or Plant inefficiency.